What is the aim of this review?

 What are the main results of the review?

 The two trials with published data assessed the effect of screening alone on malaria infection.
 Both trials showed a reduction in malaria in screened houses, to varying degrees of effect.
 One trial in Ethiopia showed that people living in screened houses were around 62% less likely to experience an episode of clinical malaria (caused by P falciparum).
 However, the certainty of this evidence was low due to issues with the study design, and the trial did not study enough people for us to be confident about the results.
 Another trial in The Gambia showed that people living in screened houses were around 16% less likely to have P falciparum malaria parasites in their blood, and were less likely to experience anaemia.
-Our confidence in this result was moderate because the trial did not study enough people.
+Our confidence in this result was low because the trial did not study enough people.